lengjingzju/cbuild/README.md

         * There is no need to manually specify the parent-child inclusion relationship, the script automatically analyzes and assembles it
 * Yocto Build Framework:
     * The compilation scripts of the applications and drivers are composed of `Makefile + Recipe`
-    * The build chain is assembled through dependencies defined by DEPENDS and RDEPENDS in the recipe (package-level dependency)
+    * The build chain is assembled through dependencies defined by `DEPENDS` / `RDEPENDS` and extended `EXTRADEPS` in the recipe (package-level dependency)
     * The custom's recipes basically only need to define dependencies, following the assembly rules defined by Yocto
     * Extends Yocto: the script analyzes the recipe's name of all packages and the DEPENDS variable in the recipe of custom package to automatically generate the compilation chain of all packages
     * Extends Yocto: Supports weak dependencies, and can modify rootfs (add packages, delete packages, modify configuration, etc.) through `make menuconfig`